Consent explained

 Lack of consent

 The 2021 UA National Student Safety Survey report found that gendered violence (including sexual harassment, sexual assault and unwelcome sexual behaviour) is still far too prevalent across Australian Universities.
-Gendered violence is against the UNSW Codes of Conduct and has no place at UNSW.
+Gendered violence is against the UNSW Codes of Conduct and Values and has no place at UNSW.

 What is sexual assault?